DIDONEproject/musif/docs/source/CLI.md

         Type: str
         Default: 'musif_cache'
-        directory where cache files are saved; set to 'None' to disable -e, --extension=EXTENSION
+        directory where cache files are saved; set to 'None' to disable -i, --ignore_errors=IGNORE_ERRORS
+        Type: bool
+        Default: True
+        True or False; if False, blocks when a file cannot be processed, if True, cprints a warning and continue -y, --yaml=YAML
-        Type: str
+        Type: Optional[str]
-        Default: '.xml'
+        Default: None
+        path to a configuration file that will be used for both extraction and post-processing; command line options have the precedence on this yaml f ile
-        extension, including the dot, e.g. '.mid', '.krn', '.mxl'; only has effect if `source_dir` is used Additional flags are accepted.
+    Additional flags are accepted.
-        further flags can be used to change musif's configuration (see the docs for possible options)
+        Further flags can be used to change musif's configuration (see the docs for possible options)
 ```